Crunching sound in my knee: What it is, when it’s serious and what can treat it

 When is a crunching sound in the knee serious?

-If you’re experiencing crunching in the knee along with any of the following symptoms, you should visit a health care professional immediately for an examination and treatment:
+If you’re experiencing crunching in your knee along with any of the following symptoms, you should visit a health care professional for an examination and treatment:

 - Difficulty walking, running, jumping or standing.

-Physical therapists can work with you to strengthen the muscles around your knee to improve your structural support and flexibility.
-Stronger and more flexible muscles and soft tissue help take some load off the joint, which reduces the wear and tear on your cartilage.
+- Strengthen your knee joint — Physical therapists can work with you to strengthen the muscles around your knee to improve your structural support and flexibility.
+Stronger and more flexible muscles and soft tissue can help take some load off the joint, which may limit the wear and tear on your cartilage.

-If you do have the symptoms of a more serious knee condition, physical therapy still helps.
-Physical therapists can diagnose your condition and guide you through a personalized treatment routine to help reduce the pain and improve the quality of your knee joint.
+If you do have the symptoms of a more serious knee condition, physical therapy can help.
+Specialists can target your condition and guide you through a personalized treatment routine to help reduce your pain and improve the strength of your knee joint.